Chris-Harvey0/CSC3831-Predictive-Analytics-Computer-Vision-Machine-Learning/README.md

 But for this task I needed to create my own model rather than using transfer learning like task two.
 This model required quite a bit of optimisation to achieve the best results but the train times were much better than the model from task two.
 This model achieved an accuracy of 91% which is better than the results obtained by the model in task two.
+## Reflection
+This was my first machine learning project, it allowed me to develop skills from using Google Colab and Keras.
+It also allowed me to gain knowledge of different machine learning techniques, including transfer learning and image normalisation techniques.